Learn to solo with my jazz eBook

 I’m not making out that you can learn to solo just by studying my new eBook How To Solo, but it will certainly lead you on the path to creative improvisation.

-Here are some extracts from chapters 6 – 10.
+Here are some extracts from chapters 6 – 10 to help you learn to solo.

 Throughout this series, I’ve repeated that the rhythmic core of jazz is swung eighth notes.
 I explained the theory of swing 8s in book 1, chapter 4.
 The feel of swing 8s derives from 8th note triplets, but with a rest on the middle note of each triplet.